AndersDeath/diary2/README.md

 # 19 June 2022 - Sunday - Yerevan

 So, I went to barber today.
 The guy was professional.
 I also starded making of the linkedin account for Ksusha.
 It goes well.
 I've made a plan and I think I will finish with it in a week.
 Only today I understood that my salary increased and I have freedom in my future desigiongs and maybe can proceed wiriting a book.
 I am happy, really.

+# 20 June 2022 - Monday - Yerevan

+I've gone to doctor.
+The surgical operation will be very cheap.
+I think I will make it here, in Armenia.
+At hte same time I've made a lot of tasks.
+I've texted to Jacov again and i also texted to Chris.